Gas Hob vs Electric Hob: So Which Hob Is Actually Cheaper To Run?

 How much energy does a hob actually use?

-• Around 1.5–3.0 kW equivalent depending on burner size
+• usually around 1.5 to 3.0 kW depending on burner size

-• Heats the pan directly, not the air
+• heats the pan directly rather than the air around it

-Ofgem explains how gas and electricity prices differ in the UK and how energy efficiency affects household running costs.
+Ofgem provides detailed guidance on how gas and electricity prices are set in the UK and how household energy efficiency affects running costs, which helps explain why cooking costs vary between different appliances.

 Running cost comparison (UK averages)